Metrix Coin (MRX) Price Tops $0.0001

 About Metrix Coin

-Metrix Coin (CRYPTO:MRX) is a coin.
-Metrix Coin’s total supply is 18,356,111,771 coins and its circulating supply is 17,772,473,181 coins.
+MRX is a coin.
+Metrix Coin’s total supply is 18,356,111,771 coins and its circulating supply is 17,773,663,211 coins.
 Metrix Coin’s official Twitter account is @MetrixCoin and its Facebook page is accessible here.
+Metrix Coin’s official website is www.metrixcoin.com.
 The Reddit community for Metrix Coin is https://reddit.com/r/MetrixCoin and the currency’s Github account can be viewed here.
-The official website for Metrix Coin is www.metrixcoin.com.

 Metrix Coin Coin Trading